Yuss76A/the-discussion-blog/README.md

 The Log In button is styled with a green border, adding a visually appealing touch.
 Below the login fields, users who do not have an account can find a prompt to sign up, presented in a nice blue color for emphasis.

 A clean white line visually separates the footer from the login options.
+The footer is fixed at the bottom of the page and features a fixed design that matches the overall color theme.
 In the bottom left corner, there is a toggle for switching between dark and light modes, designed in blue to align with the overall color theme.

 *Dark Mode Log In Page*<br>.
 ![Dark Mode Log In Page](static/images/screenshots/darkmodelogindesktop.png)